pjbartlein/climvis-figs/info/install_NCL.md

 If the currently installed version is the most recent one, you’ll get an error like:

-	Warning: netcdf 4.9.0 is already installed and up-to-date.
+	Warning: netcdf 4.9.2 is already installed and up-to-date.

 Check to see if netCDF has been installed:

 	ncdump

-The last line of the response should return the current version; here it's `4.9.0`
+The last line of the response should return the current version; here it's `4.9.2`

 Make a shortcut for getting a headers-only `ncdump` of a netCDF file.
-First, find the exact folder in which netCDF was installed, something like: `/opt/homebrew/Cellar/netcdf/4.9.0/`. .
+First, find the exact folder in which netCDF was installed, something like: `/opt/homebrew/Cellar/netcdf/4.9.2_1/`.
+(4.9.2 is the version of netCDF, and "_1" indicates that it's the first revised Homebrew version.)
+You will probably have to to this by hand.

 Create a file simply called `ncd` (no extension) containing:

 	#! /bin/bash
 	pwd
-	/opt/homebrew/Cellar/netcdf/4.9.0/bin/ncdump -c $1
+	/opt/homebrew/Cellar/netcdf/4.9.0_1/bin/ncdump -c $1

-Copy or move this file to `/usr/local/bin/`  (Note that the specific reference to the netCDF library version (`4.9.0`) will have to be edited to match the current version of netCDF when netCDF is upgraded.)
+Copy or move this file to `/usr/local/bin/`  (Note that the specific reference to the netCDF library version (`4.9.2_1`) will have to be edited to match the current version of netCDF when netCDF is upgraded.)

 Make the file executable: